 written by Douglas Flynn June 2012

 Whether you are outside Thailand planning your next fabulous vacation or already here contemplating staying longer; you are going to run across the Thai Immigration officer(s).
-One of the most important thing you should always remember is Thailand has a variety strict set of rules and regulations regarding issuing visas.
+One of the most important thing you should always remember is Thailand has a variety strict set of rules and regulations regarding issuing Thai visas.
 The other equally important fact is these rules and regulations are implemented and enforced at the whim of whatever office and officer you are dealing with.
 I have visited several different offices regarding obtaining a visa and not matter how much research I did in advance to ensure I was prepared it usually ended up with the officer I was speaking with had just one or two more requests for additional forms to be completed or an extra copy of some miscellaneous page from my passport.

 For those of you lucky enough to still be planning your vacation to Thailand you have several advantages, first, if you are coming from a recognized country (one giving automatic ‘upon entry visa’s) and staying less than fifteen (15) or thirty (30) days in Thailand, you don’t have anything to worry about.
 Flying into country you can apply for and get an immediate fifteen to thirty day visa upon arrival at the airport, problem solved.
 Just clear customs and head for you hotel, put your feet up and relax.